 English 1100: First Year Writing (3) [C] - Teaches critical reading and thinking skills and emphasizes writing as a process.
 Enhances writing skills through a sequence of increasingly complex writing assignments.
 Class discussion and small group workshops focus on problems of invention, organization, development, and revision in essay writing.

-English 1120: Introducation to Literature (3) [C,V,H] - The student is introduced to the various literary types, including poetry, drama, fiction, and the essay.
+English 1120: Introduction to Literature (3) [C,V,H] - The student is introduced to the various literary types, including poetry, drama, fiction, and the essay.

-English 1130: Topics in Literature (3) [C,H] - Introduces the student to selected literary topics and/or genres.
+English 1950: Topics in Literature (3) [C,H] - This course will introduce the students to selected literary topics and/or genres.
 Each semester the department will announce topics and course content.
-Topics such as alienation, justice, and the absurd, and genres such as science fiction and contemporary drama are typical possibilities.
+Topics such as alienation, justice, and the absurd, and genres such as science fiction and contemporary drama are typically possibilities.